Palo Alto Medical Foundation

 Want your virginity back?

 Many people wish they could return to virginity and are choosing to become "second-generation virgins."
-Second-generation virginity is a choice to abstain from sex again for a period of time.
-For some that period of time is a few months; for others a few years or until marriage.
+Second-Generation Virginity" is a choice to abstain from sex again for a period of time.
+For some, that period of time is a few months; for others a few years or until marriage.

 Back to top